Pool Retaining Walls for Sloped Yards: Cost, Materials, and More

 The cost of segmental walls is also determined by the size and shape of the block used.
 You can make it extra attractive by using blocks of multiple different sizes.
 This will generally increase the overall cost.

-On the other hand, if you decide to adjust the patio and fill dirt on a slight slope instead of building a whole wall, that costs $1,000–$4,000.
+On the other hand, if you decide to adjust the patio and fill dirt on a slight slope instead of building a whole wall, that might cost $1,000–$4,000.

-How can I get a retaining wall for my pool?
+Do I need a retaining wall for my pool?

 Want even more awesome information?
 If so, read through our comprehensive ebook about fiberglass pools, and get in touch with us to see if this might be the right choice for you.
 We'd love to help you on your pool journey!